mech/Learning-Notes/Language/Clean Code/Design.md

 > At a certain point however, the complexity of your domain increases and a one-to-one mapping between screen UIs and database design (and ActiveRecord models) is no longer good enough.

+## Entities

+Entities are **Enterprise Business Rules**.
+Entities include business rules that are universal to a company.
+They represent entities that are basic to its area of operation.
+They are the components with the **highest level of abstraction**.

+## Use Cases

+Use Cases are pointed out as **Application Business Rules**.

+An element in the Use Cases layer can't have any knowledge about any class or module related to GUI or data persistence.
+Likewise, an Entity can't know which Use Cases make use of it.

+Entities are blissfully unaware of which Use Cases are using them.

 ## Aggregates

 * Tactical modeling